 - The advances in photobiology and psychology offer the potential to use light exposure both for medical treatment (e.g. phototherapy for mood disorders) and to improve well-being in healthy people.
 This has excited many people, witness the series of existing CIE publications and current activities on this topic. - Advances in lighting and controls technologies offer unprecedented opportunities to save energy along with opportunities to enhance health and well-being.
 A comprehensive research effort will direct the development of these new technologies to the benefit of all. - Today's market seems to include some applications of "human centric lighting" that go beyond what scientists would say that firmly established knowledge can support.
 Lighting has the potential for positive and negative effects on humans when applied in the right or wrong way, respectively.
 As in all emerging fields of knowledge, including "human centric lighting", continuation and strengthening of research activities are needed to further enhance knowledge and to develop clear evidence-based guidance for users on how to avoid negative and achieve positive effects of light for humans. - In parallel, environmental considerations lead to pressure to reduce interior light levels, whether provided by daylight and or electric lighting systems, in order to reduce energy use for both lighting and space conditioning (heating and cooling).
 This appears to be in opposition to the current knowledge, which suggests that most people receive too little optical radiation each day.
-Knowledge of dose-response relationships which themselves demand metrics and devices capable of measuring dose accurately is needed to resolve this conflict. - A small number of people experience a range of health conditions due to the spectral emission of light sources or due to the temporal characteristics of light received at the eye.
+More knowledge on dose response relationships for physiological and psychological effects of optical radiation is needed to resolve this conflict.
+This requires metrics that characterize radiation dose and their implementation into measurement instruments and protocols. - A small number of people experience a range of health conditions due to the spectral emission of light sources or due to the temporal characteristics of light received at the eye.
 Apart from photo-induced epilepsy, little is known about the triggers for these health conditions.
-It is important that consideration is given to these issues to ensure that some sectors of the community are not unnecessarily excluded from artificially-lit environments.
+It is important that consideration is given to these issues to ensure that some sectors of the community are not unnecessarily excluded from electrically lit environments.